nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 - Need additional work for deleting older images under the ECR repository.

 :::warning
-Currently NGAP does not support using ECR repository to store images which could bring possible risk and challenges to using containers for lambdas.
+Currently NGAP only allows `private` ECR repository could bring possible risk and challenges in using a public repository for storing container image for lambdas.
+More discussion is needed with NGAP on allowing a public repository.
 :::

 ## New configuration for lambda container